the-human-colossus-foundation/oca-spec/docs/specification/README.md

 #### Type

-The `type` attribute identifies the schema object type and it's version.
+The `type` attribute specifies the schema object type and its associated version.
+The version aligns with the corresponding OCA specification version, ensuring that the schema object remains compatible with the specified OCA specification.

 ```abnf
 type = "spec/capture_base/" sem_ver